hackerhero0x01/analytics-accelerator-s3/doc/DEVELOPMENT.md

 # DEVELOPMENT

-The project is configured to be built via Gradle (Gradle 8.7).
-It also targets Java 8, as this is the most commonly used Java version in Data Lake stacks right now.
+The project uses Gradle 8.7 and targets Java 8, which is currently the most common Java version in Data Lake stacks.

 **Please be careful to not accidentally take a dependency on Java 11 and above - this is a one-way door**